 My maternal grandfather Alfred Mayer (1872 - 1935) came to England from his home town of Ingelheim in his late teens.
 Alfred was naturalised as a British citizen in October 1900, aged 28 and a stockbroker’s clerk: he swore allegiance to “Her Majesty Queen Victoria, Her Heirs and Successors” just 3 months before the Queen’s death (January 1901).
 In the 1901 census Alfred and his brother Eugen (aged 20) were living at 136 Fellowes Road, Swiss Cottage, London: both brothers were described as clerks and were naturalized British subjects.
 (A Julius Mayer, aged 33, also a clerk and naturalized Briton, was living at the same address, but he is apparently unrelated.)

 At the time of the 1911 census Alfred was aged 38 and living at the Windsor residential hotel in Lancaster Gate, London.
 His occupation now was Stockbroker’s Managing Clerk.

 In the last quarter of 1912 Alfred Mayer married Evelina Schwarzschild in the Paddington District of London.
 Their first child, Ruth, was born on 28th September 1913; she and also my mother Nora (2nd December 1914) were born in their house at 5 Lymington Road, Hampstead.

 When Henry was born in 1918, as Nora said: “they thought that because the war was on … it would be safer to go to Bournemouth, so my brother was born in Bournemouth.”
-After the war the family returned to Lymington Road and Joyce was born there in 1921, and the family was recorded in the 1921 census (Alfred was a “managing clerk” of a City firm).
+After the war the family returned to Lymington Road, Joyce was born there in 1921, and the family was recorded in the 1921 census (Alfred was a “managing clerk” of a City firm).
 Alfred Mayer’s entry in the phone book for 1933 was still at Lymington Road, but in 1934 his address had changed to 31 Mapesbury Road, Kilburn, and it was here that Alfred died on February 15th 1935, aged 62.
 According to his probate his net estate was nil.

 Nora said this about her father, Alfred Mayer: